 Welcome to the all new ROCK 99.7 KSIT!
 THIS IS WHERE WYOMING ROCKS!
-Playing the latest rock hits with a few of your old favorites to the mix.
+Playing the latest rock hits with a few of your old favorites in the mix.

 Every weekday 11am to 1pm JJ takes over for 'LUNCH BOX ROCK" Call in your requests 362-7034 or 875-5755.

 Click here for L3: Local, Live & Loud.

 Know of any local shows or local bands playing?
 Click here, let us know about it and we'll make sure to get the word out!

 Join JJ weekday afternoons on Lunchbox Rock.
 She'll be taking your requests and giving you the latest on local events and music news.

 I love rock and roll radio.
 I used to listen to it when I was a kid, while sitting on the floor building huge Rebel Bases with Legos and Star Wars figures.
 I stumbled into it in college, thinking I'd never be more than a behind-the-scenes guy taking care of the music library.
 That's when I was 18.
 I'm still trying to figure out how in the world I got here, but what a ride I've had so far.
 My misadventures in radio have had me broadcasting from Georgia, Texas, California and special one-off occasions from The Rock and Roll Hall of Fame.

 I'm just a guy.
 I love collecting and playing rock music.
 I'm obsessed with the story of Bonnie and Clyde, and will talk your ear off about it.
 I love animals, and working with rescues.
 I love being underwater in the ocean.
 I love cooking.
 I love being a Dad.
 I love sleep!
 Mostly, I love sleep.